ERMFox/M183/README.md

 ## Found Security Risks
 1. ~~No Logs~~
 2. Console displays login information
-3. Login Credentials in SQL script
+3. Login Credentials in SQL script (not exactly a risk but could be done differently)
 4. Login Credentials not hashed
 5. ~~Security voulnerabilty with mysql package~~
 6. bypass login with edit of cookies